DashSaMi/JS-Projects/README.md

-Hey this is saman
+Hey this is saman.
-these are my daily progress in Java Script Dom , Bom , Ajax and also pure Js projecta are a collection of daily projects from begining to pro levels of js Hope you love it (:
+ these are my daily progress in Java Script Dom , Bom , Ajax and also pure Js. projects are a collection of daily progress from begining to pro levels of js.
+ Hope you love it (: